-In addition to LERTA, Pennsylvania permits local taxing jurisdictions to use tax increment financing (TIF) to encourage redevelopment of deteriorated areas.
-In Pennsylvania, tax increment financing can be financed from real property taxes, sales taxes or business gross receipts taxes.
+In addition to LERTA, Pennsylvania permits local taxing jurisdictions to use tax increment financing (TIF) to spur redevelopment projects in blighted areas.

-Pennsylvania First Program (PA First): Businesses that make capital investments and commit to creating and/or retaining jobs may be entitled to grants, loans, or loan guarantees offered under this discretionary program.
+Pennsylvania First Program (PA First): The program offers an upfront grants, loans or loan guarantees for large-scale competitive “targeted industry” projects that involve significant job growth and capital investment.
 Program funds may be used to offset costs associated with building improvements, capital expenditures, environmental assessments, and land acquisition.
 In addition to businesses, applicants for PA First funds may also include municipalities, redevelopment authorities, and local development districts.
 The maximum amount of assistance is capped at $5,000 per job.